zovoilis-lab/Flye/docs/USAGE.md

 sequence are separated.
 This is typically handled by PacBio instruments/toolchains, however we saw examples of incorrect third-party raw -> fastq conversions, which resulted into incorrectly trimmed data.
-In case Flye is failing to get reaonable assemblies, make sure that your reads are properly preprocessed.
+In case Flye is failing to get reasonable assemblies, make sure that your reads are properly preprocessed.

 ### Oxford Nanopore data